GsDevKit/Seaside31/repository/Seaside-JSON-Core.package/JSJsonParser.class/README.md

-I'm purely for backwards compatiblity with Seaside 3.0
+I'm purely for backwards compatibility with Seaside 3.0